A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Input catalogs

 \subsection{Deep survey galaxy tables}

 To extend coverage beyond the Legacy Surveys footprint, we extracted galaxies directly from SDSS DR17 \citep{Abdurrouf2022} and the Dark Energy Camera Local Volume Exploration Surveys (DELVE; \citealt{Drlica2022ApJS..261...38D}) -- overlapping with the Legacy Surveys via DECaLS -- using custom queries (Section \ref{sec:sql}).
-In SDSS, we selected a de Vaucouleurs size-limited ($\texttt{deVRad\_r}>2$\,arcsec) and flux-limited ($\texttt{deVMag\_g}<21$) sample of $\sim 8$ million galaxies flagged as "clean" (Appendix \ref{sec:sql}).
+In SDSS, we selected a de Vaucouleurs size-limited and flux-limited sample\footnote{Specifically, based on the de Vaucouleurs morphological fit, we required an $r$-band model radius of $\texttt{deVRad\_r} > 2$ arcsec and a $g$-band model magnitude of $\texttt{deVMag\_g} < 21$ mag (\url{https://www.sdss4.org/dr14/algorithms/classify/}).} of $\sim 8$ million galaxies flagged as "clean" (Appendix \ref{sec:sql}).
 We retrieved de Vaucouleurs profile fits and photometric redshifts for all galaxies.
 Visual inspection revealed no significant improvement in ellipse fitting when using the exponential profile.
 We excluded objects whose fitted size was inconsistent with their apparent magnitude ($\log(\texttt{deVRad\_r}) > (25 - \texttt{deVMag\_r})/5$).

 DELVE extends deep DECaLS photometry to regions previously little covered.
 Our selection was based on photometric and morphological criteria, targeting sources with $r$-band magnitude brighter than 21 and classified as extended.
-We added DELVE photometric redshifts when available (i.e. only for galaxies having clean photometry in all $g,r,i,z$ bands, \citealt{Drlica2022ApJS..261...38D}).
+We added DELVE photometric redshifts when available (i.e., only for galaxies having clean photometry in all $g,r,i,z$ bands, \citealt{Drlica2022ApJS..261...38D}).